 - Marinara: Use your favorite brand or make a quick batch of homemade red sauce instead.

-I haven’t tried this particular recipe with different varieties, but I don’t see why not!
+I haven’t tried this particular recipe for meatballs wrapped in dough with different varieties, but I don’t see why not!

 Choose your flavors carefully to be sure they go well together and use a good melting cheese for the center of the meatballs.

 Mild cheddar or provolone melts really well, while Asiago or Romano are a great salty substitute for Parmesan.

 Leftover meatball bombs will keep in a sealed container for up to 5 days.
 Reheat in the microwave in bursts or in the oven until warmed through.

 Absolutely!
 Once baked, allow the bombs to cool completely and freeze for up to 6 months.

 Thaw the meatballs with bread in the refrigerator before reheating or bake straight from frozen for about 15-20 minutes at 350°F.